codepr/codepr.github.io/_posts/2019-09-25-sol-mqtt-broker-bonus.md

 /*
  * Add a single FD to the underlying backend of the event loop.
 Equal to
  * ev_fire_event just without an event to be carried.
 Useful to add simple
- * descritors like a listening socket o message queue FD.
+ * descriptors like a listening socket o message queue FD.
  */
 int ev_watch_fd(struct ev_ctx *, int, int);
 /*